 'From the Field' Goldsmiths' Award

-The 'From the Field' Goldsmiths' Awards provide funding to teachers interested in inspiring young people to get involved in fieldwork and develop exciting new educational resources for pupils and geography teachers.
+The 'From the Field' Goldsmiths' Awards provided funding to teachers interested in inspiring young people to get involved in fieldwork and develop exciting new educational resources for pupils and geography teachers.

 Delivered in collaboration with The Goldsmiths' Company, these awards were established in 2011, as a 3 year programme.
 Awards of £500 were made available to geography teachers to work alongside practitioners at the cutting edge of geographical research to develop educational resources for the classroom.